Rohit-Singhal4/Music-Player/README.md

 **Installation**</br>
-Installation and use of this project requires the user to accurately input the file path of the location of their music in the places where specified (Commented in program).
+Installation and use of this project requires the user to accurately input the file path of the location of their music in the places where specified (Commented in program: "*FILE PATH BEFORE SONG TITLE*").
 If correctly done, there should be no other edits that need to be made to the project.

 **Challenges**</br>